smokkin/microsoft-security-operations-learning-path/Enhance security operations by using Microsoft Security Copilot/Introduction to generative AI and agents/README.md

 As you add more training data, more tokens will be added to the vocabulary and assigned identifiers; so you might end up with tokens for words like puppy, skateboard, car, and others.

-&gt; **Note:** In this simple example, we've tokenized the example text based on words.
+> **Note:** In this simple example, we've tokenized the example text based on words.
 In reality there would also be sub-words, punctuation, and other tokens.

 ---